 • Following the prevention of an imminent encampment on campus, Washington University in St. Louis released a statement: “On Saturday, April 27, a large group of individuals entered the Washington University campus with the intention of causing a significant disruption to the university...
 It quickly became clear through the words and actions of this group that they did not have good intentions on our campus and that this demonstration had the potential to get out of control and become dangerous.
 When the group began to set up a camp in violation of university policy, we made the decision to tell everyone present that they needed to leave.
 We arrested 100 individuals who refused to leave after being asked multiple times.
 This number includes 23 WashU students and 4 university employees...We are firmly committed to free expression and allow ample opportunity for voices to be heard on our campus.
 However, we expect everyone to respect our policies and we will take swift action to enforce them to their fullest extent.”

-Oppose BDS, including Soft Boycotts
+Oppose BDS, including Academic Boycotts

 ADL recommends that colleges and universities re-affirm their opposition to the Boycott, Divestment and Sanctions (BDS) movement, whether a resolution has been proposed on campus or not, to showcase to the campus community that the movement is antithetical to campus values.